Meet the Team

 Then he helped build the world’s second LNG vessel, as general manager of a consortium, before starting a company involved in tugs, supply-boats, crane barges and even manned-submarines as part of the global offshore oil industry.

 In 1981 he founded DSB Offshore, which has since operated in a great variety of different markets.
 David retired from the position of managing director at DSB in January 2016.
-He has handed over the helm to his son Roland.
+He handed over the helm to his son Roland.
+He is still very much a part of the DSB family.